UK Investment Statistics 2026

 Who Invests in the UK?

 Men are 54% more likely to hold investments than women (43% vs 28%).
-This compounds over time: women have 47.7% less in savings on average (£6,870 vs £13,141).
+Women have 47.7% less in savings on average (£6,870 vs £13,100).

-What Is Investment Participation by Age?
+Investment Participation by Age

-Counter-intuitively, younger people are more likely to invest than older generations:
+Younger people are more likely to invest than older generations:

 | Generation | Investment Rate | Notes |